Regular Tuition and Fees

 Legacy Tuition Grant for out-of-state students

-Undergraduate out-of-state students admitted Summer 2004 or later that are the children or grandchildren of Murray State Alumni that received either a bachelors or masters degree from Murray State University should refer to information on the Legacy Tuition Grant.
+Undergraduate out-of-state students admitted Summer 2004 through Spring 2014 that are the children or grandchildren of Murray State Alumni that received either a bachelors or masters degree from Murray State University should refer to information on the Legacy Tuition Grant.

 Resident Tuition Discount